-In the past few months, on the path of self transformation, we have already covered the important aspects of mental transformation.
+In the past few months, on the path of self-transformation, we have already covered the important aspects of mental transformation.
 I will now elucidate emotional transformation for you.
 My goal is to cover it in a series of articles in the next eight to ten weeks.

 Even though I am starting my exposition henceforth, I have already written a fair bit on emotions.
 In particular on positive and negative emotions, on being positive, on loving, and overcoming negative emotions.
 If you have not already gone through them, I encourage you to read up on them, especially – the eight worldly emotions.
 Without further ado, let us delve in:

 Yogic texts call it citta vriti.
 They continue to accrue and pile up over several lifetimes.
 Such psychic imprints keep getting stocked in a giant storehouse, your mind.
 Almost like the sedimentation process, you form psychic sediments, hardened imprints.
 They are hard to get rid of.
-But, it can be done.
+But it can be done.

 Unlike units of thoughts, emotions are not absolute.
 They are relative.
 Since their primary nature is non-absolute, they can be championed with mindfulness and practice.
-Often, one has a reason to feel good or bad, happy or sad, kind or cruel and so forth.
+Often, one has a reason to feel good or bad, happy or sad, kind or cruel, and so forth.
 Such reasons are merely excuses.
 There is no justification for letting a certain emotion, any emotion, overpower you.

 A man approached Einstein once and said, “I can’t understand all these technical terms and the scientific thesis behind your theory of relativity.
 Can you explain it to me in simple words?”

-“When you are enjoying a nice dinner with a beautiful woman sitting across you, two hours pass as if two minutes,” quipped Einstein, “and, if you are sitting on a hot plate, two minutes feel like two hours.
+“When you are enjoying a nice dinner with a beautiful woman sitting across you, two hours pass as if two minutes,” quipped Einstein.
+“And, if you are sitting on a hot plate, two minutes feel like two hours.
 That’s relativity.”

 When you start to believe that having certain things will make you happy, you weaken yourself emotionally.
 As soon as you do those things, you already have a list of other things you think you ought to have to feel happy.
-You keep ticking off the list and the list keeps on growing.
+You keep ticking off the list, and the list keeps on growing.
 It becomes an endless quest: finding happiness or feeling good.

-The journey of turning inward is realizing your true nature so you may rise above the worldly emotions.
+The journey of turning inward is realizing your true nature, so you may rise above worldly emotions.
 It does not mean that you no longer enjoy the world, but that you learn to discard any emotion at will, anytime you so wish.
 You begin to understand the relative nature of everything around you.
 Your true nature, which is absolute, is not dependent on anything relative.
 Seeing the relativity and rising above it is self-realization.

-Twenty year old son of Mulla Nasrudin, the famous Sufi character, once asked, “Father, is a ton of coal too much?”
+The twenty-year-old son of Mulla Nasrudin, the famous Sufi character, once asked, “Father, is a ton of coal too much?”